Mother did nothing to protect toddler from killer stepfather, court told

 Andrew was repeatedly attacked by Beaton’s partner, 24-year-old Scott Coombe, in the months before his death on July 22 2019, jurors heard.

-After she eventually separated from 31-year-old Mr Cawker and confirmed her relationship with Coombe, Andrew began to show “regular bruising”, the court was told.
+She had eventually confirmed her relationship with Coombe by December 2018, and by March the following year Andrew began to show “regular bruising”, the court was told.

-The toddler never regained consciousness after being vigorously shaken and hitting his head on the floor after being thrown when Coombe become “irritated” while caring for him, prosecutors say.
+The toddler never regained consciousness after hitting his head on the floor while being vigorously shaken and thrown when Coombe become “irritated” with caring for him on July 9 2019, prosecutors say.

 Coombe has admitted manslaughter, child cruelty and assaulting the toddler on three occasions.